InsideOUT is always looking for new volunteers to get involved!

 The general role of a board member is to support the following processes:

-- Support InsideOUT to uphold our commitment to honouring Te Tiriti o Waitangi
+• Work as part of the team to honour our commitment to Te Tiriti o Waitangi

 The ongoing commitments are:

-- Attending occasional additional meetings throughout the year eg. strategic planning days, trainings
+• Attending occasional additional meetings throughout the year eg. strategic planning days,

 InsideOUT is an inclusive organisation and we value diversity.
 Applications will be considered regardless of ethnicity, religion, sex, gender, sexuality, physical or mental ability.